Passover DinnerHappy PassoverHappy PassoverPeasach

 Prohibited Food

-Make sure not to eat chametz i.e. leavened products, like grains, bread, cereal, vinegar and cornstarch, at any time during the seven or eight days of Passover.
-Having leavened food is strictly prohibited during Pesach.
+People who observe Passover should refrain from taking chametz, i.e. leavened products like grains, bread, cereal, vinegar and cornstarch, at any time during the seven or eight days of Passover.

 No Work